-- 6.1.8 Although the Contractor had tried to rectify the collapsed silt fence after heavy rains at vulnerable low lying areas, water quality monitoring data revealed that the temporary drainage installed on site was considered insufficient and ineffective, in particular, to streams.
-No additional or provision of effective measures was observed to prevent the silty runoff at those vulnerable areas.
+- 6.1.5 Temporary Drainage Management Plan TDMP is critical to effectively manage the runoff from the construction site to the nearby streams and marine water, no revised (TDMP) was submitted by the Contractor to RE for approval for the wet seasons in 2006 and 2007.
+Numerous of silty runoff was recorded and observed during the wet season.
+Although the Contractor had tried to rectify the collapsed silt fence after heavy rains at vulnerable low lying areas, water quality monitoring data revealed that the temporary drainage installed on site was considered insufficient and ineffective, in particular, to streams. - 6.1.6 No additional or provision of effective measures was observed to prevent the silty runoff at those vulnerable areas.
 However, sand capping and turfing can significantly reduce the potential silty runoff during rain.
-As most of the turf was planted at Northern section of East Course, silty runoff at those areas would be reduced. - 6.1.9 Similar to previous month, more hydroseeding areas for final golf course layout and scar areas were established gradually in the past few months.
-It can effectively reduce the erosion.
-However, many of the areas had to be re-planting due to the poor maintenance and low coverage of the grass.
+As most of the construction area is planted with turf and it is already in dry season, silty runoff is expected to be minimal. - 6.1.7 Similar to previous month, hydroseeding areas for final golf course layout and scar areas were established gradually in the past wet season.
+But many of the areas had to be re-planting due to the poor maintenance and low coverage of the grass.
+The Contractor proposed to re-planting in the coming spring 2008. - 6.1.8 No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.9 Construction of permanent bridges was completed before the wet season 2007.
+Remaining furnishing work was in progress during the reporting month.